0xPolygonMiden/crypto/README.md

 As an example some of the functions are heavy and might take a while for the tests to complete if using simply `cargo test`.
 In order to test in release and optimized mode, we have to replicate the test conditions of the development mode so all debug assertions can be verified.

-We do that by enabling some special [flags](https://doc.rust-lang.org/cargo/reference/profiles.html) for the compilation (which we have set as a default in our [Makefile.toml](Makefile.toml).
+We do that by enabling some special [flags](https://doc.rust-lang.org/cargo/reference/profiles.html) for the compilation (which we have set as a default in our [Makefile.toml](Makefile.toml):

 ```shell
 RUSTFLAGS="-C debug-assertions -C overflow-checks -C debuginfo=2" cargo test --release